These are the car camping essentials you need to take on your next camping trip.

 We love exploring the outdoors, especially to shoot the milky way in the summer.
 When it comes to camping, we will backpack if we have to (see backpacking essentials here), but we prefer the most comfortable route.

-The nice thing about car camping is that you can bring as much as you want (as long as it fits in your car), because most of the time you can pull up right next to your campsite.
-This allows for more comfort and luxuries, and since you’re not looking for the lightest, most compact gear, you can usually spend way less on your equipment!
+The nice thing about car camping is that you can bring as much as you want (as long as it fits in your car).
+Most of the time you can pull up right next to your campsite.
+We used to have a spacious tent set up for car camping, but since getting our Subaru, we’ve worked on having a solid set up to sleep in the car.

 As much as we love our backpacking tent, it’s far from ideal for car camping.
 We can’t even bring our backpacks in with us since the tent is so small.
 For car camping, we picked up this cheaper 4-person tent so that we could fit our inflatable queen mattress!

 Pro Tip: Get a tent that’s a size or two larger to get plenty of space.
 Our 4-person tent fits our queen inflatable mattress, our two backpacks, and then some.

 One of the reasons I much prefer sleeping in a car is that I hate bugs.
 I get stressed out about the idea of having to pee at night in the dark.